 - Law Degree

 - PreLaw Studies

 - Programs for Foreign Lawyers

 - US Law

-Associate's degree programs in legal studies include courses that provide an introduction to law and legal theory as well as courses that provide specific instruction and training in legal writing and procedures.
+Associate's degree programs in legal studies include courses that provide an introduction to legal theory.
+Graduates will be able to demonstrate a knowledge of legal ethics and use correct legal terminology.
 Examples include: